alicepringle/alicepringle.github.io/_posts/2020-09-29-supervised-learning.markdown

 Our hyperparameter tuning has reduced the lrmse by 3.26%.
 This may not seem like much but depending on the application of the model, this could represent millions of pounds to a company.
 You may notice that the accuracy of the model was marginally reduced but this model is preferable according to our evaluation metric.

-**Overfitting**
+**Cross-Validation**

-Random Forests are prone to overfitting.
-We can minimise this problem using [K-Fold Cross-Validation](https://scikit-learn.org/stable/modules/cross_validation.html), where the model is trained using k-1 sets of data, rather than one.
+[K-Fold Cross-Validation](https://scikit-learn.org/stable/modules/cross_validation.html) allows us to test on every house in our dataset, improving our estimate of how the model will perform on unseen data.
+For example, with 5-fold cross-validation, the model is trained on 4/5ths of the data and tested on the remaining 5th.
+This process is repeated 5 times until all the data has been used for evaluation.
 We can do this while using RandomizedSearchCV.
 In this case, we use 3 folds by setting cv=3.

 <p align="center">
 <img src="/assets/bio/grid_search_cross_validation.png" alt="grid_search_cross_validation" style="width:60%"/>